JuliaRobotics/DistributedFactorGraphs.jl/README.md

 Please see the documentation for more information on interacting with the factor graph.

 ## Setting up a Quick Neo4j Database
 The simplest way to set up a test database is with Docker.
-The Neo4j driver currenly doesn't work with Neo4j 4.0, vertion 3.5 can be used as in this example.
+The Neo4j driver currenly doesn't work with Neo4j 4.0, version 3.5 can be used as in this example.

 To pull the Neo4j image:
 ```bash